scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 In X.509 terms, control-plane AS certificates are end-entity certificates.
 That is, they cannot be used to verify other certificates.

-The recommended **maximum validity period** of a CP AS certificate is: 3 days.
+The RECOMMENDED **maximum validity period** of a CP AS certificate is: 3 days.

 ### Voting Certificates {#cp-voting-cert}